 - the rent is being paid

-- will be living in the property while on HDC
+- will be living there while on temporary release

 You must make sure that the rent is paid while you're in prison.
 If you don't pay your rent you could be evicted for rent arrears.

 You may be eligible for housing benefit to help pay the rent.

 Get advice immediately if you have been threatened with eviction.
 Ask an adviser in your prison for help or use Shelter's directory to find a local advice centre.

 Contact an adviser in your prison or call Shelter's advice helpline.